 Initially, 5 painters migrated to Nathdwara along with Srinathji but now this art engages 200 artists in Nathdwara.
 He also showed a picture of an intricate painting made by his grandfather which was bought by an affluent Gujrati in 1915 AD.
 The level of detailing was spellbinding.
 There is a pride in what they do and surely their work is impressive.
 People like Parmanand Sharma are keeping the ancient art forms alive.
 I have seen many paintings of Krishna but there is a distinct attraction in the Pichhwai painting style.
 Have you ever stumbled upon a Pichhwai painting?

 If you enjoyed this write-up, check out more such post under Activities & Events

-There were many other artists of a great caliber, but I have only written about what impressed me.
-Every time I visit art exhibitions and events in Jaipur, I’m amazed with things people create.
+There were many other artists of great caliber, but I have only written about what impressed me.
+Every time I visit art exhibitions and events in Jaipur, I’m amazed at things people create.
 Often these artists are from different cities and regions.
 I was on a different high.
 I guess I’m an art-o-holic!